Mass concentration in a nonlocal model of clonal selection

-If $\Omega_a$ consists of a single point $\bar x$, then the exponential decay of solutions outside the set $\Omega_a$ together with convergence of total masses yield convergence of solutions to a stationary measure concentrated at $\bar x$ (a Dirac measure multiplied by a positive constant).
-In case of $\Omega_a$ having a positive Lebesgue measure, convergence of solutions together with Corollary \ref{MassDistr} concerning the stationary distribution of masses between different domain points yield convergence of solutions to stationary equilibria.
-Further details of the proof of convergence of solutions to stationary measures are given in Section \ref{convergence}.\\
+If $\Omega_a$ consists of a single point $\bar x$ and { $\bar a= \max\limits_{x\in\overline\Omega} a(x) > \frac12$}, then the exponential decay of the solutions outside the set $\Omega_a$ together with the convergence of total masses, yields convergence of the solutions to a stationary measure concentrated at $\bar x$ (a Dirac measure multiplied by a positive constant).
+In the case of $\Omega_a$ having a positive Lebesgue measure, convergence of solutions together with Corollary \ref{MassDistr} on the stationary distribution of masses among different domain points yields convergence of solutions to the stationary equilibrium.
+Further details of the proof of convergence of solutions to the stationary measures are given in Section \ref{convergence}. \begin{remark} In the case $\Omega_a=\{ \bar x\}$, the convergence holds in the weak$*$ topology of Radon measures.
+In general, we cannot expect the strong (norm-{ total variation}) convergence of the solution to a stationary solution.
+If the set $\Omega_a \subset \R$ has zero Lebesgue measure and consists of a single point (compare Assumptions \ref{Ass} (iv)), then the model solutions for any finite time point are uniformly continuous with respect to the Lebesgue measure and $u_i(t,\cdot) \mathcal L^1 \rightarrow c_i \delta_{\bar x}$, weakly$*$, for $i=1,2$.
+Here, $u_i(t,\cdot)\mathcal L^1$ denotes the measure such that $u$ is its Radon-Nikodym derivative with respect to $\mathcal L^1$.

-\begin{remark} In case $\Omega_a=\{ \bar x\}$, the convergence holds in weak$*$ topology of Radon measures.
-In general, we cannot expect the strong (norm) convergence of the solution to a stationary solution.
-If the set $\Omega_a \subset \R^1$ has zero Lebesgue measure and consists of a single point (compare Assumptions \ref{Ass} (iv)), the model solutions for any finite time point $\mu(t)$ are uniformly continuous with respect to the Lebesgue measure $\mu<< \mathcal{L}^1$ and $\mu \rightarrow c \delta_{\bar x}$ weakly$*$.
-Hence, the distance between the two solutions $TV(\mu,c\delta_{\bar{x}})\ge 2c$.
-The problem can be solved by considering convergence with respect to an appropriate metric, for example flat metric (bounded Lipschitz distance), for details see Section 5. \end{remark}}
+Hence, the distance between the two solutions $TV(u_i(t,\cdot),c_i\delta_{\bar{x}})\ge 2c_i$.
+The problem can be solved by considering convergence with respect to a suitable metric, for example the flat metric (bounded Lipschitz distance); for details see Section 5. \end{remark}}

-\begin{remark} [\it Co-existence of different stationary solutions] If the support of the limit solution is not a connected set, then the stationary distribution of masses is not unique and depends on initial conditions.
-This fact can be observed on the example with the self-renewal function $a(x)$ achieving its maximum in a discrete set of points, which results in the model equilibrium in the form of linear combination of Dirac deltas, see Fig \ref{Fig2}.
-In such case the limit function depends on the shape of $a(x)$ in the neighbourhood of the concentration points. \end{remark}
+{ If the support of { $\bar a$ is not a single point set, then the stationary distribution of masses depends on the initial conditions.
+If $\Omega_a$ has a positive Lebesgue measure, then the distribution of masses results from Corollary \ref{MassDistr}.
+If $\Omega_a$ consists of a discrete set of points, then the stationary solution takes the form of a linear combination of Dirac deltas; see Fig \ref{Fig2}.
+We show that in such case the limit function depends on the shape of $a(x)$ in the neighbourhood of the concentration points.